MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

     4. Save the excel file.

-4. Import and apply the configuration package.
+### Task 4: Import and apply the configuration package.

     1. In the **Configuration Packages** page, select the new configuration package for opening balances and select **Manage** and then **Edit**.